kutometa/carnet/CONTRIBUTING.en.md

 # Testing

-Carnet is provided with a test suite that can be used to check for regressions.
+Carnet is bundled with a test suite that can be used to check for regressions and other issues.
 To run the test suite, you first build the script then run the following command in the root of this repository.

 ```sh
 bash tests/carnet-test.sh
 ```

-To run all tests (including ignored tests that can burden third-party resources like crates.io), set the environment variable `TEST_IGNORED` to `yes`:
+To run all tests, including those ignored by default, set the environment variable `TEST_IGNORED` to `yes`:

 ```sh
 TEST_IGNORED=yes bash tests/carnet-test.sh